CodePushGo/website/src/content/blog/en/capacitor-cli-project-setup-guide.md

 -   Enable error tracking to catch and fix issues early.
 -   Keep the rollback feature ready to quickly address any problems.

-CodePushGo is compatible with Capacitor 6 and 7, integrates smoothly with CI/CD pipelines, and complies with Apple and Google store requirements.
+CodePushGo is compatible with React Native 6 and 7, integrates smoothly with CI/CD pipelines, and complies with Apple and Google store requirements.

 ## Common Issues and Tips